phpons/cloud-computing/workspace/worklog/Week1 - Answers.md

 serial line UART0.
 Upon startup, clear the screen, with the cursor at the top-left corner.

-This is can be done in Linux by printing a certain sequence of characters (thanks StackOverflow).
+Clearing the screen is done by printing a sequence of characters, also used for the future clear_screen() function.

 > The console introduces a command line behavior, like a regular shell.
 That is, the ability to edit a line before